-Amanda Griswold, Human Development and Relationships Educator is offering a parenting program especially for dads.
-Amanda says that previous research shows that children whose fathers are involved in their daily care, such as feeding, bathing, and playing together, tend to be more confident; and, as children grow older, they enjoy stronger social connections with peers.
-Furthermore, fathers who care for, nurture, and play with their babies raise children with higher IQs and children with better language and cognitive skills.
+Focus on Fathers is an on-line fatherhood parenting program especially for dads.
+Amanda Griswold says that “previous research shows that children whose fathers are involved in their daily care, such as feeding, bathing, and playing together, tend to be more confident; and, as children grow older, they enjoy stronger social connections with peers.
+Furthermore, fathers who care for, nurture, and play with their babies raise children with higher IQs and children with better language and cognitive skills.”

 Involved fathers enhance their children’s communication skills because they tend to ask children questions, which builds vocabulary and conversational skills.
 Positive father involvement includes direct interaction with children, including caregiving and shared activities.